• Skip to primary navigation

 Stack the okra in jar tight trying to maximize all the spice.
 Usually alternating the stem end up and down helps with packing in as much okra as possible.

-Half and half is standard for safety and taste so 1 part water to 1 part vinegar with at least 5% acidity (you'll find the acidity under the ingredient list on the bottle).
+Half and half is standard for safety and taste so 1 part water to 1 part vinegar with at least 5% acidity.
+Acidity percentage is under the ingredient list on the bottle.

 For example 1 cup water to 1 cup vinegar.
-Having said that, if you like acidic vinegary foods, go a little higher.
+Having said that, if you like acidic vinegary quick pickled okra then go a little higher.

-If you're quick pickling like in this recipe and refrigerating right away, the ratio can be lowered to use less vinegar based on what tastes good to you.
+The ratio can be lowered to use less vinegar based on what tastes good to you, especially if quick pickling and refrigerating right away.

-Please note, that if you lower the vinegar then they may not stay good in the refrigerator for the full 3 weeks.
+Please note, that if you lower the vinegar then the quick pickled okra may not stay good in the refrigerator for the full 3-4 weeks.

 Quick Pickled Okra FAQS